CRICOS: 113111J

 • have successfully completed a Genuine Temporary Entry (GTE) interview.

-• have an English language proficiency equivalent to IELTS 8.0
+• have an English language proficiency equivalent to IELTS 7.0 with no band score less than 6.0.

 Recognition of Prior Learning is an assessment process that involves assessment of an individual’s relevant prior learning (including formal, informal and non-formal learning) to determine the credit outcomes of an individual application for credit.